Kynren – 10% discount for our staff, students and alumni.

 Why does online shopping always seem to give you the ‘most popular’ choice?
 Have you noticed how fruits are the first thing you see instead of chocolates in the grocery stores nowadays?
 If YOU want to find out what’s been nudging you or how to nudge others, then come along and find out!
 8th November, 6-7 pm in CG93 (Chemistry building)

-Please note that from Monday 1st July 2019, access through the Botanic Garden for Durham University staff and students will be during opening hours only.
+A reminder that from Monday 1 July, access through the Botanic Garden for Durham University staff and students will be during opening hours only.
 There will be no access through the Garden out of hours.
 This measure is to ensure the safety of staff and students.
-There will be no changes to access arrangements during opening hours.
-If you have any queries, please contact: email@example.com.

-(10 May 2019) » More about Out of hours access through Botanic Garden
+(28 Jun 2019) » More about Out of hours access through the Botanic Garden

 Community Engagement Task Force update